Application deadline is January 1. Apply now »

 - Students enrolled at or who graduated from a United World College.

 - Students in the U.S. with Deferred Action for Childhood Arrivals (DACA) status.

 - Students who have the capacity to pay for a portion of their education should not apply for this scholarship, but should instead apply as a regular Wheaton applicant.

 Applicants for this scholarship will only be considered for this one scholarship and will not be considered for early decision or early action admission, or any other Wheaton College merit or need-based financial aid programs.

-The application deadline for the Refugee Scholarship is January 1 and applicants are encouraged to apply with the Wheaton First-Year Application.
-As an alternative, the Common Application may also be used.
-The $60 application fee will be waived regardless of which application is submitted.
+The application deadline for the Refugee Scholarship is January 1 and applicants are encouraged to apply with the Common Application.
+The $60 application fee will be waived.

 All international applicants, including those who apply for the Refugee Scholarship, must provide the required academic and financial documentation, including proof of English proficiency.
 A complete list of requirements can be found here.

 All applicants will receive notice of their admission decision by April 1.